 My biggest worry is your current saving situation.
 Do you have anything saved at this point?
 Don’t get caught up in the false need to own a home.
 In most cases owning the home, you live in is a terrible investment compared to most everything else.

 Owning a bank $200k+ is nothing to take lightly.
 I’d think long and hard about why you’re doing this now.
-Being that your so young it may make more sense to stay flexible and save.
+Being that you’re so young it may make more sense to stay flexible and save.
 Then you can always upgrade/downgrade your lifestyle without the burden of this crazily expensive house.

 Hey guys!
 Just started listening to your podcast.
 I am loving it!
 I have never invested before and am hoping to start.
 One of the problems I have with mutual funds is that I don’t know all the companies I am investing in.
 Do you have any advice on finding more “green” mutual funds?
 Thanks so much! -Annie C.